 A balanced vegetarian diet can provide all the essential nutrients for the proper development of a child.
 However, special attention should be given to certain deficiencies in more strict diets.
 Vegans and vegetarians are at an increased risk of calcium and iron deficiency.

 Picky eating is another common dietary problem among children.
-A study in over 7000 kids found out that amongst picky eaters, low intakes of zinc and iron are much more common.
+A study with over 7000 kids found out that amongst picky eaters, low intakes of zinc and iron are much more common.

 What Should Be in Multivitamins for Kids?

 This vitamin works together with calcium to build your child’s bones and keep them strong.
 Supplementation with it is very important during the winter season to prevent rickets.

 A review from 2018 also reported multiple studies suggesting that vitamin D status is lower in children with scoliosis when compared to controls.

 Another study with 600 students showed that vitamin D supplementation led to lower risk and reduced viral loads for various common infections.